-Learn how to install and use the ClickUp Desktop app in this ClickUp tutorial by ClickUp Consultant, Layla at ProcessDriven.
+Learn how to install and use the Use our ClickUp affiliate link!
+Desktop app in this ClickUp tutorial by ClickUp Consultant, Layla at ProcessDriven.

 Install the ClickUp Desktop App